cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

         version2: { get_attribute: [web_server, webserver_spec, alternative_versions, 1] }
 {{< /gsHighlight >}}

-Notice how nested properties can be either a key name in case of a map or an index in case of a list.
-Also note from `partial_spec` that `get_attribute` can be used in complex data structures and not only in a flat key/value manner.
+Notice that nested properties can be either a key name in the case of a map, or an index in case of a list.
+Also note in `partial_spec` that `get_attribute` can be used in complex data structures and not only in a flat key/value manner.

-### *get_attribute* between members of shared scaling groups
+### *get_attribute* Between Members of Shared Scaling Groups
-In the general case, `get_attribute` cannot be used with explicit reference (i.e. specifying a node name directly) when more than one node instance matching the specified node exists.
+In general, `get_attribute` cannot be used with an explicit reference (i.e. specifying a node name directly) when more than one node instance matching the specified node exists.

 If however, the *referenced node* shares a [scaling group]({{< relref "blueprints/scaling.md" >}}#scaling-policy-and-scaling-groups-configuration) with the *referencing node*, the ambiguity may be resolved.

+Resolving the ambiguity for `get_attribute` usages in the blueprint `outputs` is not supported.

-The actual details are a little more intricate, and what follows is an explanation followed by an example.
+Following is a more detailed explanation, followed by an example.

-First, the term *referencing node* depends on where in the blueprint, `get_attribute` is used.
+The term *referencing node* depends on where in the blueprint, `get_attribute` is used.
 If it is used in a node operation's inputs (e.g. `cloudify.interfaces.lifecycle.start`), *referencing node* is the node template under which the operation is defined.

-If on the other hand, `get_attribute` is used in a relationship operation's inputs (e.g. `cloudify.interfaces.relationship_lifecycle.establish`), *referencing node* is actually *referencing nodes*, which are the source and target nodes involved in the relationship operation.
-As we'll see, both can be used as a *referencing node*, and the first of them to resolve the ambiguity will be used.
+If `get_attribute` is used in a relationship operation's inputs (e.g. `cloudify.interfaces.relationship_lifecycle.establish`), *referencing node* is actually *referencing nodes*, which are the source and target nodes in the relationship operation.
+Both can be used as a *referencing node*, and the first to resolve the ambiguity ise used.

-Resolving the ambiguity for `get_attribute` usages in the blueprint `outputs` is not supported.

-Moving on.

-So, let `A` be the *referencing node* and `B` be the *referenced node*.
-If `A` and `B` belong to some scaling group and that scaling group's instances contain only one instance of `B`, `get_attribute` will resolve to using that `B`'s instance when evaluating the `get_attribute`.
+Consider the case in which `A` is the *referencing node* and `B` the *referenced node*.
+If `A` and `B` belong to a scaling group, and that scaling group's instances contain only one instance of `B`, `get_attribute` resolves to using that `B`'s instance when evaluating the `get_attribute`.

-And now, an example:
+For example:

 {{< gsHighlight  yaml  >}}
 node_templates: